mattyoung101/tamara/papers/thesis/pages/chapters/results.typ

 ) <tab:sequentialcircuits>

 === Multi-cone circuits
-Whilst sequential circuits more accurately represent complex industry designs than combinational circuits, they are still not adequate test-cases for even the simplest industry designs.
-These designs typically connect together multiple sequential circuits in a pipeline.
-These circuits challenge TaMaRa's multi-cone capabilities, and additionally its multi-voter insertion methodology.
-In the most complex case, it is possible to have multi-cone, multi-voter, multi-bit circuits.
-These multi-cone designs are shown in
-@tab:multiconecircuits.
+Multi-cone circuits are indicative of the most complex, and realistic, industry designs.
+They consist of multiple combinatorial sections connected by a sequential element, such as a DFF.
+These multi-cone designs are shown in @tab:multiconecircuits.

 #figure(
   table(